 Our team always wear aprons and gloves when handling cats, but we will now also use disposable gloves when touching carriers.
-We will put on a fresh pair of gloves to carry the cat and carrier out to you, in our car park.
+We will put on a fresh pair of gloves and apron when delivering your new cat to you.
 Our member of staff will place the carrier on the ground and wipe down the carrier with a disinfectant wipe.
 They will then step back to a safe distance, allowing you to come forward and collect the cat.
 We suggest that you wash your hands once you have set the cat up in its safe room.

 - What happens if I change my mind?